Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2015 02:00:00 AM EDT

 1930: Mahatma Gandhi leads a 200-mile march, known as the Salt March, to the sea in defiance of British opposition, to protest the British monopoly on salt.

-1922: Writer Jack Kerouac, a pioneer of the Beat Generation best known for his novel "On the Road," is born in Lowell, Mass.
+1922: Writer Jack Kerouac, a pioneer of the Beat Generation best known for his novel "On the Road," is born in Lowell, Massachusetts.
+He died at age 47 in October 1969 from internal bleeding due to long term abuse of alcohol.

 1918: Moscow becomes the capital of Russia again after Saint Petersburg had held the title for all but four of the past 215 years.